abhi11/twitter-trend/README.md

 CONSUMER_KEY = your consumer key
 CONSUMER_SECRET = your consumer secret
 ```
+* CONSUMER_KEY and CONSUMER_SECRET could be acquired by registering an app with twitter.
+[Here](https://apps.twitter.com/).
+Login and create a new app ;-)
-* Look at test.py to understand how to use the module.
+* Look at [test.py](https://github.com/abhi11/twitter-trend/blob/master/test.py) to understand how to use the module.

 ## And Example to show the usability.